 - For the catalogue-size complement to per-game RTP, read the catalogue-size ranking.

-- For the conditional-probability math underneath every Mines reveal, read the conditional-probability post.
+- For the conditional-probability math underneath every Mines reveal, read the cluster note.

-- For the Martingale critique that applies to mine-count escalation strategies, read the doubling-sequence walkthrough.
+- For the Martingale critique that applies to mine-count escalation strategies, read the dice martingale critique related piece.

 - For how our editorial team runs the 90-day Mines verification cycle, see the methodology page.